Yang-Emily/Yang-Emily.github.io/_pages/about.md

 Hobbies
 ======
-- Playing guzheng and guitar, climbing, hiking, reading.
+- Playing guzheng and guitar.